CastielWong/DesignPatterns/src/Observer/README.md

-There are two ways to implement Observer pattern, PUSH and PULL.
+There are two ways to implement Observer pattern, Push and Pull.

-## PUSH
+## Push
 We use `Subject` and `Observer`, where `Subject` would push all its updates to its observers.

+## Pull
+We use `Observable` and `Observer` provided by `java.util` instead.

-## PULL
+## Push vs Pull
+Note that the notified orders are different between Push and Pull mode due to the different implemntations.
+One of the disadvantage of `java.util.Observable` is that it's a class other than an interface, which constrains its reusage and flexibility.